Organizations / Institutions

-Since 2013, I have hosted over 150 presentations at schools and organizations about my battle with mental illness and finding hope, purpose, and healing in my life.
+Since 2013, I have hosted over 250 presentations at schools and organizations about my battle with mental illness and finding hope, purpose, and healing in my life.
 My feedback has been superlative.
-I continue to speak in 2018.
-I would love to come out to speak at your workplace.
+I continue to speak in 2021.
+I would love to come speak at your workplace.

-- Speaking up early to get help, and listening to one another
+- Speak up EARLY and often to get help & LISTEN to one another

-- Being vulnerable so other staff will step forward for help
+- Being vulnerable so other coworkers are encouraged to step forward & talk

-- Inspiring hope, purpose, resilience & healing (Healing DOES happen!)
+- Inspiring hope, purpose, resilience, and healing (Healing DOES happen!)

-This presentation opens up avenues for employees to step forward and receive help without prejudice or judgement.
-It also presents them with much needed up-to-date information on working with their children at home.
+This presentation opens up avenues for employees and employers to step forward and receive help without prejudice or judgement.
 Fear kept me from revealing my illnesses for well-over a decade, and this included my first two years of permanent teaching.
 Not one staff member knew.
-No parent, employee, or child should ever fear speaking up.
+No one should ever fear speaking up.
 There is a need for compassion and acceptance for all sufferers, big and small, during a very busy and hectic year.
 Let’s open up an awareness, a discussion of mental health and wellness: what it is, its signs, its effects, and why loving support is crucial for healing.
-The lines of communication must be open, among staff, and within our families.
-Let’s do this now.
-We are worth it.
-Open up our arms for colleagues, friends, and family.
+The lines of communication must be open, among each other, and within our families.
 We are not alone.
-We should never feel this.
 Hope is there, and with hope comes healing.

-We are all responsible for our whole community, especially those suffering from sickness, bullying, abuse or neglect, lacking the support that many of us have.
+We are all responsible for those in our workplace and our families, especially for those suffering from sickness, bullying, abuse or neglect, lacking the support that many of us have.
 This leads to suffering and in some instances, suicide.
-Taking your life is never a choice, but a decision impacted by circumstances within and around us.
+Taking your life is never a choice, but a decision impacted by circumstances within and around us (severe illness, addiction, trauma, stigma, bullying, rejection, etc.).
 Reaching out to someone is a choice.
-It is time to destroy the fear and shame that accompanies sickness.
-Until our loved ones feel they can safely step forward and share their stories without judgement and prejudice, sufferers will choose to hide and ultimately lose hope.
+Suicide IS preventable.
+We must destroy the fear and shame that accompanies sickness.
+Until our loved ones and workmates feel they can safely step forward and share their stories without judgement and prejudice, they will choose to hide and ultimately lose hope.
 They must know, deep down, that they are not alone.
 Every life matters.
 Hope and healing is a gift we all deserve.